 The Chena River is about 60 miles long and is a clear-water stream running from the hills east of Fairbanks into the Tanana River immediately south of town.
-The river is fed by five tributaries: The North Fork, South Fork, West Fork, Middle (East) Fork and the Little Chena River.
+The river is fed by five tributaries: the North Fork, South Fork, West Fork, Middle (East) Fork and the Little Chena River.
 All five tributaries empty into the Middle Fork, which is the main section of the river.
-The Chena River, where it enters the Tanana River flows at an approx. speed of 3 - 5 mph dependent upon seasonal weather, snowmelt, and the volume and flow of the Tanana River.
-The Chena River during winter months freezes over with ice in some locations as thick as 60 inches.
+The Chena River, where it enters the Tanana River flows at an approximate speed of 3-5 mph dependent upon seasonal weather, snowmelt, and the volume and flow of the Tanana River.
+During the winter months freezes over with ice in some locations as thick as 60 inches.
 The ice depths vary widely, and open leads of water may appear at any location in the river during any of the winter months.

-Operations requiring Water Rescue capabilities are expected to require assistance from other area agencies.
+Operations requiring water rescue capabilities are expected to require assistance from other area agencies.
 There is no significant body of water located within the property line of the Fairbanks Int.
 Airport, and thus, there is a shared responsibility for response based on the location of the incident.
 Other agencies with a primary response requirement include the Alaska State Troopers, University Fire Department, Chena Goldstream Fire and Rescue, and Fort Wainwright Fire and Emergency Services.
 A Mutual Aid Agreement exists between all of the above agencies with the exception of the Alaska State Troopers.
 No formal (written) memorandums of understanding (MOUs) or letters of agreement (LOA) are required to meet the Part 139 certification requirements at this airport.

-Notification of a water rescue incident within the identified significant body of water adjacent to the Fairbanks Int.
-Airport will initiate a response from the Fairbanks Int.
+Notification of a water rescue incident within the identified significant body of water adjacent to the Airport will initiate a response from the Fairbanks Int.
 Airport Police & Fire Department.
 Department members are trained in basic water rescue techniques and receive recurrent training in both water rescue and boat operations.

-W ATER RESCUE RESPONSE GUIDELINES 0 Inform Airport Police & Fire of any pertinent information obtained from the person reporting the incident.
-Communication Center 0 0 Notify Operations field officer on duty Recall all available Airport Police & Fire personnel upon direction of Incident Commander.
-Notify airport management and ensure that messages have been received.
-Request mutual aid upon direction of the Incident Commander.
-0 Mutual aid resource list: UFD - 1 quick rescue raft, 1 jet boat, ice/cold water suits City FD - 1 raft, 1 jet boat, ice/cold water suits FTWW FD - 1 jet boat CGFR - 1 raft NSVFD - 1 boat Alaska State Troopers - 1 boat, Helicopter MAST Helicopter DNR Forestry Helicopter - summer Maintain records/logs of emergency activity.
-0 Respond per SOP and initiate command Airport Police and Fire 0 0 0 Perform situation size up.
-Establish Command.
-Determine & communicate tactical priorities and tasks.
-Request needed resources through Communication Center - be specific as possible.
-Assign Rescue Officer or perform duties.
-Assign Medical Officer or perform duties.
-Command 0 0 Assign Staging Officer.
-Assign Safety Officer or perform duties.
-Assign Field Operations officer or perform duties.
+W ATER RESCUE RESPONSE GUIDELINES

+0 Notify Airport Police & Fire of any pertinent Airport

+information obtained from the person reporting Communications

+the incident.
+Center

+0 Notify Airport Operations Officer on duty

+0 Recall all available Airport Police & Fire

+personnel upon direction of Incident

+Commander.

+0 Notify airport management and ensure that

+messages have been received.
+Request mutual aid upon direction of the Incident

+0 Commander.

+Mutual aid resource list:

+UFD - 1 quick rescue raft, 1 jet boat, ice/cold

+water suits

+o City FD - 1 raft, 1 jet boat, ice/cold water suits

+○ FTWW FD - 1 jet boat

+○ CGFR - 1 raft

+○ NSVFD - 1 boat

+Alaska State Troopers - 1 boat, Helicopter

+Alaska State Park Rangers watercraft

+MAST Helicopter DND Forester Helicopter

+DNR Forestry Helicopter - summer Maintain records/logs of emergency activity.

+0 Respond per SOP and initiate command Airport Police

+O respond per 601 and initiate command and Fire

+0 Perform situation size up.
+Command

+0 Establish Command.

+0 Determine & communicate tactical priorities and

+tasks.

+0 Request needed resources through

+Communication Center - be specific as

+possible.

+0 Assign Rescue Officer or perform duties.

+0 Assign Medical Officer or perform duties.

+0 Assign Staging Officer.

+0 Assign Safety Officer or perform duties.
+Assign Field Operations Officer or perform

+0 duties.

+นนแธง.